Donald Trump's Team Keeps Changing Their Russia Stories

 The persistence of the confusion is colored by the fact that it took Trump months to publicly accept the conclusions of the U.S. intelligence community that Russia was behind election-related hacks in 2016.
 Shortly after the election, he rejected those conclusions as politically motivated in an interview with TIME. "“I don’t believe it.
 I don’t believe they interfered,” he said, when asked about the conclusion that Russia was involved in stealing emails from the Democratic National Committee.

 Trump has never publicly affirmed the intelligence community’s assessment that it was part of an operation to assist his campaign—despite multiple briefings on the subject.
-As recently as last weke in Poland, Trump gave a jumbled answer to a question about whether Russia was responsible for interfering in the 2016 election.
+As recently as last week in Poland, Trump gave a jumbled answer to a question about whether Russia was responsible for interfering in the 2016 election.
 "I think it was Russia.
 And I think it could have been other people and other countries.
 It could have been a lot of people that interfered," he said.
 "Nobody really knows for sure."

 One day later, the White House aides said Trump raised the issue of hacking with Putin “multiple times,” with the Russian leader later telling reporters he believed his answers “satisfied” the American President.
 “Look, he heard Putin’s denial and he knew that at the end of the day the important part was them being able to have that conversation, him to directly ask him,” Sanders said Monday.
 “He heard his answer and he moved forward with places that they thought they could work together.”